asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 This page describes how to send these events to FnordMetric.
 To read more about the semantics of the events please see [Events and Gauges](/documentation/classic_event_handlers)

-You can choose between a variety of ways to submit these events to FnordMetric:

 ### HTTP API